The Same-Sex Divorce Process

 How do you dissolve a civil partnership?

-In England and Wales, you end a civil partnership by applying for a ‘dissolution order’.
+You end a civil partnership in England and Wales by applying for a ‘dissolution order’.
 The process is virtually identical to the divorce process.
 You’ll need to have been in the civil partnership for at least 12 months before applying for a dissolution, and you’ll have to prove that the relationship has broken down irretrievably using one of the four reasons listed above.

 If your partner agrees to the dissolution of your civil partnership, the court will review the papers and make a Conditional Order of dissolution.
 The conditional order is like a Decree Nisi [link] in divorce.
 It shows that you are legally entitled to end the civil partnership.